forrestbao/nlp-class/Lecture_5_unigram/EE.md

   - False negative (a spam, but predicted as ham)
 - Thus the confusion matrix [link](https://en.wikipedia.org/wiki/Confusion_matrix)

-# Classification is not enough
+# Accuracy is not enough
 - If we have 90 spams and 10 hams.
 If the model predicts all spams correctly but all hams wrongly, the accuracy is 90%.
 - If the model truely good?
 - Accuracy makes less sense when the dataset is **unbalanced** meaning that samples of different labels have unequal amounts.